bs-online-judge/api/README.md

 A command-line interface for the user to interact with the system.
 The CLI consumes the *core API* subset.

 ## Architechture Implementation
+This section describes our implementation of the architechture described above.

+### Technologies
 * The networking protocol chosen for communication between all clients and servers is HTTP.
 * The programming language chosen for the backend applications and the CLI is Golang.
 * The relational DBMS chosen is PostgreSQL.
 * Redis will be used as cache and message broker.
 * AWS S3 can be used as production file storage.
 For small scale environments we provide an implementation of an S3-API-compliant HTTP server in Golang.
 * The website should be built with the fanciest technology of the moment.

+### API Resources
+TODO.